mistydemeo/tigerbrew/Library/Homebrew/manpages/brew.1.md

     If `--installed` is passed, show dependencies for all installed formulae.

   * `diy [--name=<name>] [--version=<version>]`:
-    Automatically determine the installation prefix for non-Homebrew software.
+    Automatically determine the installation prefix for non-Tigerbrew software.

-    Using the output from this command, you can install your own software into the Cellar and then link it into Homebrew's prefix with `brew link`.
+    Using the output from this command, you can install your own software into the Cellar and then link it into Tigerbrew's prefix with `brew link`.

     The options `--name=<name>` and `--version=<version>` each take an argument and allow you to explicitly set the name and version of the package you are